StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/email-to-users.md

 !!! note "Notifier availability"
     The *EmailerToUser* notifier is available only when you enable the **Send notification to every user in the organization** toggle.

-{!includes/requirements-email-notifiers.md!}
+{% include-markdown "includes/requirements-email-notifiers.md" %}

-{!includes/access-notifications.md!}
+{% include-markdown "includes/access-notifications.md" %}

 <h2>Procedure</h2>

-1. {!includes/organization-view-go-to.md!}
+1. {% include-markdown "includes/organization-view-go-to.md" %}

-2. {!includes/notifications-tab-go-to.md!}
+2. {% include-markdown "includes/notifications-tab-go-to.md" %}

 3. Select :fontawesome-solid-ellipsis: and then **Edit**.